godfreyJo/gamersloft/README.md

 # gamersloft
-simple tool for game devs to publish their games for buyers to buy
+This is a simple web app , that bring brings together game developers and gamers.
+The developers can sign up into the platform and publish their games, where are the gamers can use the inbuilt api to purchase the games.